lukaszmadrzynski/Website-Update/content/pages/why-us.md

       sustainable development.
     items:
       - type: FeaturedItem
-        title: Lukas Madrzynski
+        title: Lynne Lyu
         tagline: ''
         subtitle: ''
         text: >
-          With his extensive background in environmental science and sustainable development (UNEP-Tongji IESD), and his work with organizations like UNESCO-WHITRAP and the IUCN, Lukasz brings a wealth of knowledge and a strong commitment to conservation to every tour.
-His expertise ensures your China travel experience is both enriching and responsible.
+          Lynne's deep connection to Yunnan, her involvement with the Lijiang Conservation and Development Association, and her passion for cultural preservation ensure our tours are culturally sensitive and contribute to the well-being of local communities.
+She brings invaluable local insights to your China travel adventure.
         image:
           type: ImageBlock
-          url: /images/abstract-feature1.svg
+          url: /images/abstract-feature2.svg
           altText: Placeholder image
           styles:
             self: